twolfson/twolfson.com/articles/rainbow-bridge.md

 One of these major fears being was lacking knowledge and practice with being handy

 # Timeline
-After getting back to San Francisco, I decided to properly address this.
+After getting back to San Francisco, I decided to properly address my lack of knowledge.
 I had some EL wire that wasn't functioning properly.
 This was motivation enough to try to pick up electronics again for the nth time

 http://twolfson.com/2018-04-07-debugging-my-first-circuit